 Another type of wailing can be heard in the distance.
 It

-seems to be approaching rapidly like a comet or … what·s that, a
+seems to be approaching rapidly like a comet or … what’s that,

-Danger.
-“Ai-ooga everyone,” Armor’s says rising to the
+“Ai-ooga everyone,” Armor’s says rising to the occasion.

 The place tones down considerably.
 All appears much calmer.